Republic Airport, 1230 New Highway, Farmingdale, NY 11735

 Friendliness of staff: extremely pleasant, and knowledgeable

-Notes: * If you ask at the admission counter, a docent will be happy to show you around.
+Notes: *Unfortunately, there are no longer any dedicated accessible spaces in the downsized, parking lot.
+If you ask at the admission counter, a docent will be happy to show you around.
+Everyone we spoke to was very knowledgeable and happy to discuss whatever you like.

-We found the museum to be an incredibly interesting mix of exhibits, vintage flying machines (that are still in use), recreations of a WWII Briefing Room, Ready Room and Canteen, and a full-size amphibian vehicle that can be entered (up three steps), a great place for kids to “”pretend”” in.
+The museum is an interesting mix of exhibits, vintage flying machines (that are still in use), recreations of a WWII Briefing Room, Ready Room and Canteen, and a full-size amphibian vehicle that can be entered (up three steps), a great place for kids to “pretend” in.

 The one level museum has a concrete floor and wide aisles which make maneuvering easy.
 There are some benches near the Canteen.
-Single-occupancy, handicapped accessible restrooms are located in the hangar.
+Large, single-occupancy, accessible restrooms are located in the hangar.

-As we looked around, we were approached by a WWII veteran named Erwin, who asked if we would like to hear his story.
+As we were early for our time slot, we looked around.
+While doing so we were approached by a WWII veteran named Erwin, who asked if we would like to hear his story.
 Of course we would!
 We followed him into the Briefing Room where Erwin proceeded to fascinate us with the tale of his thirty-five, B-17 bombing missions over Germany as a navigator.
 If you get a chance, go to the museum on a Saturday, the day that this 90 year-old charming gentleman volunteers his time.

 Beyond the hangar, one needs to have an escort to get “up close and personal” with the planes outside.
-We did not know that many of these machines still fly, some going to airshows, some for rentals.
-For a price, one can take a ride in one of the smaller ones (see website).
-As the time was right, we were able to watch two of the planes take off.
+Many of these machines still fly, some going to airshows, some for rentals.
+For a fee, one can take a ride in one of the smaller ones (see website) or participate in a recreation.

 The gift shop offers an array of jackets, shirts, hats and other gifts.

 We were here on a warm and sunny day.
 Both sides of the hangar were open.
-When we asked we were told that the doors are usually down.
+When we asked we were told that the doors are down when necessary.
 Although probably not freezing inside, go prepared if the weather is cold.

 As always, we at Destination Accessible advise you to check a venue’s website, www.americanairpowermuseum.org, when planning a visit, to “know before you go.”